jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Discretize_Aero.typ

 // compared with true german text

-// TODO Title
-= Fundamentals for Optimization <chap_4_0>
+= Structural Testing Optimization Framework<chap_4_0>

-// needs to be filled
+The critical load case for an experimental structural static test was identified in @chap_3_0_0.
+The question whether hydrogen can be replaced by other filling agents was addressed through the curvature study presented in @chap_3_0_1 to @chap_3_0_3.
+Subsequently, @chap_3_0_4 details the physical objects required to exert forces on the wing of a #gls("swith", long:true).
+As established in @chap_3_0_4, selecting an appropriate #gls("lie") or a combination of them requires additional information.
+To obtain this information, an optimization framework is developed.
+Initially, @chap_4_0_0 describes how force distributions can be discretized.
+@chap_4_0_1 then explains how aerodynamic forces can be obtained and incorporated into the method selected in @chap_4_0_0.
+Since the optimization framework needs to work with structural information, essential beam model background is provided in @chap_4_0_2.
+Similarly, fundamental knowledge about optimization is presented in @chap_4_0_3.
+As optimization is a vast topic, only selected information relevant to understanding the optimization framework is included.
+The integration of beam modeling within the optimization framework is presented in @chap_4_0_4.
+This section also provides justification for choosing beam modeling over the well-established #gls("fem") approach for structural calculations.
+The optimization framework is then applied to obtain multiple solutions.
+These solutions reflect real-world efforts undertaken for static experimental structural validation testing.
+The modeling rationale and results are presented in subsections @chap_5_0 to @chap_5_3.

 // Title was tested and is inshallah fine
 == Discretization of Aerodynamic Loads <chap_4_0_0>

 In the previous @chap_3_0_4, #gls("lie", long:true) was introduced as a method for approximating aerodynamic loads in structural testing.
 Further investigation has identified key parameters that determine the effectiveness of #gls("lie") configurations, including their quantity, dimensional specifications, and the anticipated load magnitudes.
-These parameters require systematic determination through comprehensive load approximation analysis.
+These parameters require systematic determination through comprehensive load approximation
+// analysis overused
+analysis.
 The development of a structural testing methodology for both conventional aircraft and #gls("swith") necessitates the transformation of continuous aerodynamic loads into physically applicable discrete forces.
 This transformation presents a fundamental challenge in experimental mechanics: how to appropriately represent a continuous load distribution through a finite number of discrete load application points while maintaining the essential characteristics of the original distribution.

 The following section examines various approaches to this discretization challenge, evaluating both traditional regression-based methods and modern unsupervised machine learning techniques.
 Through systematic comparison of these approaches, a preferred method is identified based on reasoned analysis.